Ibandronate (By mouth)

 How to Use This Medicine

-- Wait at least 60 minutes after you swallow the tablet before you eat or drink anything or take any other medicines.
+- Wait at least 60 minutes after you take this medicine before you eat or drink or take any other medicine.
 This will help your body absorb the medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.